BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/Excel/PopulateExcelTemplateWithCSVData.md

 ## Populate Excel Template with CSV Data
 ### SYNOPSIS
 ```
-    Populates a worksheet within an Excel template workbook with data specified in a CSV
+    Populates worksheets within an Excel template workbook with data specified in CSVs
 ```
 ### DESCRIPTION
 ```
-    Given data represented in CSV format, this task will download a specified Excel template
+    Given data represented in CSV format, this task will populate worksheets within the provided
-    and populate a worksheet.
-Output will be the populated Excel template in Base64 encoded.
+    Excel workbook template.
+Output will be the populated Excel workbook Base64 encoded.
 ```
 ### INPUTS
 ```
-    CsvString
+    ExcelXlsxTemplateBase64EncodedBytes
+        Base64 encoded bytes, required
+        Excel template encoded in Base64 format
+    Csv1String
         Single string (CSV format), required
         CSV data to populate a worksheet in the provided template
-    ExcelXlsxTemplateFileUrl
-        Single string (URL), required
-        URL to the Excel template
-    CsvDataWorksheetName
+    CsvDataWorksheet1Name
-        Single string, optional.
+        Single string, optional
         The name of the worksheet to populate the provided CSV data with.
 If no worksheet name
         has been provided, the system will create and populate a worksheet called 'data'
+    Csv(X)String - Where (X) is 2, 3, 4 or 5
+        Same as Csv1String, optional
+    CsvDataWorksheet(X)Name - Where (X) is 2, 3, 4 or 5
+        Same as CsvDataWorksheet1Name, optional
 ```
 ### OUTPUTS
 ```